 - Applicants must work at a university or institute of higher education in their home country.

 - The research project must be coordinated with an academic host institute in Germany.
-The applicant must be provided with a workplace.
+You must be provided with a workplace.

 Documents to be uploaded to the DAAD portal: